Renovating or repairing an existing pool?

 Repair a leaking or cracked pool

 If you’ve had repeated crack repairs on a tiled, painted or other hard pool finish, Aqualux is the answer.
-A hard pool shell can’t handle ground movement – so where traditional finishes like tile, render and fibreglass will crack, Aqualux can flex and return back to its original position.
-It is capable of flexing over 200%!
+A hard pool shell can’t handle ground movement – so where traditional pool interiors like tile, render and fibreglass will crack, Aqualux can flex and return back to its original position.
+It is capable of flexing up to 300%.
 With drought and flood conditions over the last 10 years affecting large areas of Australia, we’ve seen a massive increase in the numbers of concrete swimming pools being resurfaced with Aqualux to repair cracks and leaks.

-This fibreglass pool shell was faded and flaky, and the owners were starting to experience the dreaded fibreglass itch.
-The pool was drained, loose fibreglass removed, and the pool shell was converted and resurfaced with Aqualux for a no nonsense, and effective solution.
+This fibreglass pool shell pictured here was faded and flaky, and the owners were starting to experience what is known as ‘fibreglass itch’.
+The pool was drained, loose fibreglass removed, and the pool shell was converted and resurfaced with Aqualux for a no-nonsense, effective solution.

 Restoring your pool with Aqualux

-Perhaps your swimming pool still functions fine, but is looking a bit tired.
+Perhaps your swimming pool is still functional but is looking a bit tired.
 Give it a new lease on life with Aqualux!
 Pick from a range of stunning colours and patterns – you can easily change from a natural, pebble look pool to a vibrant resort blue.

 Replacing an inground pool liner

-For areas with ground movement, where cracking causes issues, or for just an all round ‘low maintenance’ swimming pool, it’s hard to beat an inground pool liner.
+For areas with ground movement, where cracking causes issues, or for just an all-round ‘low maintenance’ swimming pool, it’s hard to beat an inground pool liner.
 An Aqualux pool finish is ideal here too – the old liner is pulled out, and the Aqualux goes straight in.
-The main differences between an Aqualux pool finish and your other quality pool liners is the special secret formulation, made specifically for Australian weather conditions.
-As an added bonus,extra wide panel widths give you less seams, and the higher quality ink pigmentations and Ultra Violet inhibitors mean your pool will stay brighter for longer.